eideeivindsen/react-beginner-course-day-1/02-props/README.md

 <br>

-JSX elements such as `div` and `h2` also accept certain properties properties in addition to those in common HTML
+JSX elements such as `div` and `h2` also accept certain properties in addition to those in common HTML
 * `className` is used to give a component a HTML class
 * `style` is used to style the component, with css such as ``
 ```html